Philadelphia Community Leaders Working On Solutions To Crimes Impacting Children, Teenagers In City

 “When I saw the book bag laying on the ground, I broke down and cried because it’s pain that I know personally,” Johnson-Speight said.

 Johnson-Speight says her son was gunned down over a parking spot years ago.
-She founded Mothers in Charge, a violence prevention and education organization.READ MORE: Philadelphia Legend Bobby Rydell, 'Wildwood Days' Singer, Dies
+She founded Mothers in Charge, a violence prevention and education organization.READ MORE: WATCH: Buddy The Cat Settles Into Foster Home After Being Discharged

 They also are currently working with a group of young men and women on a weekly basis, helping them navigate grief and trauma in their lives.